 Body piercings can allow you to express yourself and cultivate a look that reflects who you are.
-There are so many options for piercings that you can easily find something that suits you no matter your style.
+There are so many options for piercings that you can easily find something that suits you, no matter your style.

 There is also a range of different pieces of body piercing jewelry.
-Depending on the location of your piercing, you may have multiple options for jewelry types.
+Depending on the location of your piercing, you may have multiple choices for jewelry types.
 Some locations for piercings will limit the jewelry options, however.

 Types of Body Piercing Jewelry

-As you learn about the different types of body piercing jewelry, keep in mind where you want to get your piercing so that you can focus on the jewelry that will work for your type of piercing.
+As you learn about the different types of body piercing jewelry, keep in mind where you want to get your piercing, so that you can focus on the jewelry that will work for your type of piercing.

 Barbells are arguably the most common option for body jewelry.
 There are many variations on the traditional barbell design, which is a straight piece with balls on either end.
 You would remove one of the balls to slip the jewelry through the piercing and then put the ball back to secure it in your piercing.